bradchristie/taminations-flutter/assets/c1/triangle_formation.md

 use their own starting position to determine whether to treat the triangle as tandem-based or wave-based, whereas apex dancers use the starting position of the spot to which they Circulate.

-**Inpoint/Inside/Outpoint/Outside Triangles**.
+## Inside / Outside Triangles
-Various formations, including Twin Diamonds and Point-to-Point Diamonds, contain Triangles.
+Various formations, including Twin Diamonds and Point-to-Point Diamonds, contain Triangles

 **Inside Triangle**: The Center 6 form the Triangles.